48 Hours: Best things to do in Metro Detroit

 Saturday

+a.m.
+Historic Fort Wayne Coalition features a vintage baseball tournament as part of its summer events at the Fort.
+11 a.m.-4 p.m.
+Sat.
+Free admission, but donations will be accepted.
+Parking is $5 per vehicle.
+6325 W. Jefferson (at the foot of Livernois), Detroit.
+Visit historicfortwaynecoalition.com.

 p.m.
-Celebrate Asteroid Day with activities, displays and lectures, all offered at Cranbrook Institute of Science.
-1-4 p.m.
-Free with regular admission ($6.50 adults, $5.50 seniors 65-plus, ages 2-12, and free for members, and children younger than 2).
-39221 Woodward, Bloomfield Hills.
-Visit cranbrook.edu.
+PuppetART Theater presents “Banana for Turtle.”
+Witness the tricky situations as a monkey, a parrot, a python and an elephnat wait for their friend Turtle.
+2 p.m.
+Sat. $15 adults, $10 children, and $8 for workshop participation.
+25 E. Grand River, downtown Detroit.
+(313) 961-7777.

 p.m.
-As part of its outdoor screenings of award-winning films on Saturday nights during summer months, Campus Martius Park presents “Hidden Figures,” the story of a team of African-American mathematicians who served a major role in NASA during the beginning years of the U.S. space program.
-Moviegoers are asked to bring their own blankets and chairs.
+As part of its outdoor screenings of award-winning films on Saturday nights during summer months, Campus Martius Park presents “Sully,” about Captain Chesley Sullenberger, nicknamed “Sully,” who saved the lives of 155 passengers when he glided his disabled plane onto the frigid Hudson River.
+Movie-goers are asked to bring their own blankets and chairs.
 Popcorn and beverages will be available for purchase.
-No outside food or beverage permitted in the park.
+No outside food or beverages permitted in the park.
 8 p.m.
 Sat.
 Free.
-Woodward at Fort, downtown Detroit.
+Woodward and Fort, downtown Detroit.
 Visit downtowndetroit.org.

-p.m.
-Check out stand-up comedian Jay Stevens performing live onstage at Mark Ridley’s Comedy Castle.
-Also appearing will be Jay Harris and Sam Silverstein as emcee.
-Doors open at 6:30 p.m.
-Sat. $18.
-You must be at least 18 years of age to attend.
-310 South Troy, Royal Oak.
-Call (248) 542-9900.

 Sunday